UniHD-CEG/gpugraph500/README.md

 ## Script scorep_install.sh
 ### Description
-This script Download, Uncompress, Builds and Install locally Score-P, Scalasca and CUBE, and a compatible version of OpenMPI.
-This script is configurable.
+This script downloads, decompress, builds and installs Score-P, Scalasca and CUBE locally.
+Optionally it installs also a compatible version of OpenMPI.<br>This script is configurable.
 The configuration may be changed editing the script.

-Root priviledges are not required to run the script.
+Root priviledges are not required to perform the installation.

 ### Execution